 (3) The Treasurer is to cause to be credited to the Consolidated Account any amounts received or recovered from the Authority or otherwise in respect of any payment made by the Treasurer under a guarantee under this section.

-[Section 35 amended by No. 77 of 2006 s.
+[Section 35 amended: No. 77 of 2006 s.
 4 and 5(1).]

 36. Treasurer may delegate